codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

          - success
 {% endhighlight %}

-If you want to run the second step only if the first one fails the syntax is :
+If you want to run the second step only if the first one fails the syntax is:

 {% highlight yaml %}
 second_step: